-To sauté something is to sear or brown it quickly in a wide, shallow pan on the stove top at medium to high heat.
+To sauté something is to sear or brown it quickly and briefly in a wide, shallow pan on the stove top at medium to high heat.
 The act of doing this is known as “sautéing.”

 You cook the food for a brief amount of time, compared to regular frying.